 Public Safety Center

-The public safety center will be built at the existing site of the Beaverton Activities Center, which is city-owned property at the corner of SW Hall Blvd and SW Allen Blvd.
-The Beaverton Activities Center will remain open and operational through Dec.
-2017 for public meeting use only.
+The Public Safety Center will be built at the existing site of the Beaverton Activities Center, which is city-owned property near the corner of SW Hall Blvd and SW Allen Blvd.

 |Aug.
 2017||Contract approved with FFA Architecture & Interiors for architectural services.|